everywhere-computer/docs/src/content/docs/everycli/about.md

 ---
-title: Every CLI
+title: About the Every CLI
-description: The Every CLI is a developer tool that includes a local gateway server
+description: The Every CLI is the fastest way to get started writing and running functions on the Everywhere Computer
 ---

-Every CLI is an experimental CLI for developers written in JavaScript.
+The Every CLI is the fastest way to get started writing and running functions on the Everywhere Computer.
 It has a set of convenience functions for interacting with Homestar and the Everywhere Computer control panel.

 More info in the Github repo, including usage: https://github.com/everywhere-computer/every-cli